Facts about Barbados – geography, geology, people…

 So, where is Barbados?
 It’s in the tropics, just north of the equator.
 The wet season runs from June to November, the dry from December to June.

 Hurricanes hardly happen.
 The last was in 1955.
-Tropical Storm Tomas caused damage in 2010.
+Tropical Storm Tomas caused damage in 2010 but it escaped largely unscathed from hurricanes Irma and Maria in 2017.

 Barbados is formed from coral and sedimentary limestone pushed out of the sea about one million years ago.